 The academic study of the history of music was a large part of my course, along with historical context, composition, piano to name just a few and writing better essays was a target of mine during my second year 2013/14.
 I have to write about how music impacts on society and learn how to make a living out of perfecting my vocal skills as being on a stage singing and performing is my passion.

-In September 2016 I continued my education at The Royal College of Music in London on their Master of Performance course for a further two years.
+In September 2016, I commenced my post-graduate education at The Royal College of Music in London on their Master of Performance course for a further two years, my principal teacher is Rosa Mannion and Coach Simon Leppard.
+I graduate in July 2018.

 I read other blogs of varying genres to fuel my imagination and learn more about the world around me, I find encouragement when reading your comments and thoughts, so a warm welcome to you and I hope you enjoy my musings on the life of a trainee soprano.